uviclibraries/html-css/act-3.md

 <img src="images/act-3/css-demo-colour.png" alt="CSS block example">

-- The declaration block "delcares" what it will do to change a specific HTML element, such as a paragraph `<p>`.
+- The declaration block "declares" what it will do to change a specific HTML element, such as a paragraph `<p>`.
 - In CSS-speak, the HTML element you want to change, or "style," is called the "selector".
 So, let's put this all together:<br/>

 <img src="https://www.w3schools.com/css/img_selector.gif" alt="CSS terms image">